 Sainte-Chapelle contains some of the oldest and extensive pieces of stained glass in the World.
 It was originally built to house Louis IX’s collection of religious relics, including the Crown of Thorns, and the ecclesiastical building can be found on Île de la Cité; the little island in the middle of the Seine where Notre Dame is also located.

-Its silhouette is visible from underneath the red cloth that constantly covers it apart from the first Friday of every month when it is possible to view and kiss the relic.
-The image of Edessa was also originally housed here; it is a cloth on which the face of Jesus had been imprinted.
+Its silhouette was visible from underneath the red cloth that constantly covers it apart from the first Friday of every month when it was possible to view and kiss the relic.
+The image of Edessa was also originally housed here; it is a cloth on which the face of Jesus has allegedly been imprinted.

-Unfortunately, the building was damaged during the French revolution; whilst nearly two-thirds of the windows are genuine, lots of the chapel that can be seen today is the result of 19th Century reparations and restorations.
+Unfortunately, the building of Sainte Chapelle was badly damaged during the French revolution; whilst nearly two-thirds of the windows are genuine, lots of the chapel that can be seen today is the result of 19th Century reparations and restorations.

 It was also during the French revolution that the original organ was moved from the chapel, all the furniture lost and many of the relics dispersed, never to be seen again.
 The windows have been temporarily removed twice during the chapel’s history; once during the 19th century and again during the Second World war.